 Recommended for you: It’s All About The $$$ – How Much Money Can Chatbots Actually Save You?

 Quality live chat software solutions can provide a platform for chatbot implementation on a company’s website.
 These chatbots are easy to build using the live chat provider’s existing interface, and can serve customers 24 hours per day, 7 days per week, extending the hours of the organization’s existing support team.
-Support chatbots handle a high percentage of user questions automatically: According to our 2018 Live Chat Benchmark Report, Comm100’s chatbot takes care of about 20 percent of all incoming live chat inquiries alone.
+Support chatbots handle a high percentage of user questions automatically: According to our 2019 Live Chat Benchmark Report, Comm100’s chatbot takes care of about 26.65% of all incoming live chat inquiries alone in 2018.
 As a result, chatbots reduce wait time for customers, lower labor expenses for companies, and free up customer service teams to focus on complex queries and other higher-value work.

 There is another benefit to this kind of AI initiative: it works better and is more consistent than chatbots that rely too heavily on natural language processing (NLP) technology.
 Rather than trying to implement AI powered by NLP, it is important that CIOs use a practical, hybrid approach to this technology while it is still in its early stages.
 This is because unfortunately, NLP has an average precision rate of 60 to 70 percent, which is not reliable for many use cases.

 Recommended for you: Journey Mapping for Chatbots: How to Create a Chatbot Decision Tree from Scratch

 Website-based chatbots have the added benefit that customer service representatives can take over for bots that fail to assist a user with their query.
 This makes these kinds of chatbots a reliable starting point for AI and makes sure that they help rather than hinder the user experience.

 Six percent of CIOs say that their prime objective for 2018 is operational efficiency.
 Chatbots that are available through live chat providers help CIOs increase efficiency, while keeping user expectations in check.